Axway/amplify-central/content/en/docs/connect_manage_environ/connect_api_manager/agent-variables.md

 draft: false
 weight: 50
 ---
-**Robert to add TLS updates** Use the following environment variables to control your Discovery and Traceability agents.
+Use the following environment variables to control your Discovery and Traceability agents.

 The Discovery and Traceability agents share many parameters, which are located in: